Curating Contemporary Art and Design, with sector leading curators, artists, researchers and writers.

 The course is convened by Course Leader Linda Rocco, PhD researcher, School of Arts & Humanities at the Royal College of Art and overseen by Professor Victoria Walsh, Head of Programme for MA Curating Contemporary Art.

-The course contributors for the 2024 programme include:
+The course contributors for the 2024 programme included:

 Disclaimer: The list of contributors is subject to change depending on availability.